MattBlissett/git-novice-topdown/_episodes/04-changes.md

 > > {: .bash}
 > >
 > > ~~~
 > > 1.
-Wash the avocados and rinse the parsley and onion.
+Fry both eggs and use a bit of salt
 > > 2.
-Dice the onion finely.
-Chop the cilantro roughly.
-Place in mixing bowl.
+Fry the sausages too, in the butter
 > > 3.
-Slice open each avocado and scoop out the flesh into the bowl.
-> > 4.
-Smash avocado flesh.
-> > 5.
-Mix all ingredients well.
-Add salt and pepper to taste.
+Add pepper to taste
 > > ~~~
 > > {: .output}
 > >